 The Need to Judge

 Man, this is one I catch myself and a lot of other devs doing a lot.
 Sometimes I have an idea or model for how the world does work or should work and find things that don't fit into that model to be really, really frustrating.
-As I'm sitting here writing this I'm wondering why this happens, and for me I think it's a lack of trust.
+As I'm sitting here writing this I'm wondering why this happens.
+For me, I think it's a lack of trust.
 Specifically, a lack of trust that the way a given tool or framework operates is really the best or most effective way to do so.
-This leads to be really closed-minded, which sometimes is a useful optimization, but certainly does not serve anyone well when learning or trying to exercise an entrepreneurial mindset.
-Being closed-minded in these settings is an over-optimization and causes one to throw out ideas or understanding that might have worked because that happens to be correct more often than not.
+This leads to me being really closed-minded, which sometimes is a useful optimization, but certainly does not serve anyone well when learning or trying to exercise an entrepreneurial mindset.
+Being closed-minded in these settings is an over-optimization and causes one to throw out ideas or understanding that might have worked.

 The Need to Succeed